IBM/banking-risk-mitigation-nlu-studio/README.md

 ```
 ibmcloud login
 ```
+`Ensure you are in the same Region, Organization and Space as the Watson Natural Language Understanding service created above.`

-And push the app to IBM Cloud:
+Push the app to IBM Cloud:
 ```
 ibmcloud cf push Client_Network_Banking_V1
 ```